 9–13 October 2019, Hyderabad, India

 With the theme of Humanising Design, Hyderabad's city-wide festival of design brings together leading practitioners to explore their role as problem-solvers and change-makers and present the best in human-centric design innovation.
+The design week is a partnership between the Government of Telangana, India Design Forum and the World Design Organisation.

 Berlin Design Week